RitikGajjar3/Nodejs-Assignment/README.md

 # Nodejs-Assignment
-A very interesting feature of post and comments built using NodeJs.
+A very interesting feature of post and comments developed using NodeJs.